Vivekpalankar/UNIX-Concepts-and-Applications/Errata.markdown

 -   The answer for question 4.3 under Test Your Understanding is partial.
 Two files named note and Note can coexist in the same directory only if the underlying file-system on disk is case sensitive.

+-   The answer for question 4.9 under Test Your Understanding is partial.
+Another possible reason could be that the user doesn't have write permission for the parent directory of **c_progs**.

 ### Chapter 5 Handling Ordinary Files